 Hard work paid off as Amoroso became the first female Italian artist to win the MTV Europe Music Award for Best Italian Act, and eight of her albums have topped the Italian music charts.

-With a decade of musical accolades highlighting her illustrious singing career, Amoroso is also recognized as a famous TV personality, appearing in romantic comedy film Io che amo solo te and co-hosting Grazie a tutti.
+With a decade of musical accolades highlighting her illustrious singing career, Amoroso is also recognized as a famous TV personality, appearing in the romantic comedy film Io che amo solo te and co-hosting Grazie a tutti.

 There is not much known of Ghali from when he was younger, only that he was born to Tunisian immigrant parents in a poor Milan neighborhood.
 However, from sleeping on carpets, the boy grew to be one of Italy’s greatest rappers.